DENIED DISABILITY? 1-844-4-DISABILITY

 Trichotillomania and Comorbid Conditions

-Trichotillomania (TTM) is often comorbid with others serious anxiety disorders.
-Comorbidity refers to the presence of two or more disorders or conditions in the same individual.
+Trichotillomania (TTM) is often comorbid with other serious anxiety disorders.
+Comorbidity is the presence of two or more disorders or conditions in the same individual.
 In the case of TTM, research suggests that the condition is frequently accompanied by other anxiety-related disorders, such as generalized anxiety disorder (GAD), social anxiety disorder (SAD), obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).

 Comorbidity can have a significant impact on the course and treatment of TTM.
 For example, individuals with TTM and comorbid anxiety disorders may experience more severe symptoms, more frequent episodes of hair-pulling, and a higher level of distress and impairment in social and occupational functioning.